Proven Track Record

 About Katherine Gallo

 Proven Track Record.
-Ms. Gallo has served as a court appointed or party selected private Discovery Referee or Special Master in well over 300 hotly litigated and/or class action matters concerning complex issues in business, construction defect and delay, insurance bad faith, employment, elder abuse, real property (including eminent domain, easements, and commissions), lemon law, personal injury, probate and family law.
-She is well known to the judiciary as her court appointments in complex matters have come from the Superior Courts throughout California.
+Ms. Gallo has served as a court appointed or party selected private Discovery Referee or Special Master in well over 500 complex matters and class actions in the areas of business, construction, elder abuse, employment [including discrimination, harassment, wage and hour and wrongful termination] family law, insurance bad faith, personal injury, probate, product liability, and real property many with multiple party litigants, including class actions.
+Well known to the judiciary, her court appointments in complex matters have come from the Superior Courts throughout California.

 Extensive Experience.
-Ms. Gallo has extensive experience including serving as a Research Attorney for the Law and Motion Departments of Alameda and San Mateo County Superior Courts, giving her a unique perspective on court process.
-Her responsibilities included all Discovery motions as well as mediating ongoing complex Discovery disputes.
+Ms. Gallo has extensive experience including serving as a Research Attorney for the Law and Motion Departments of Alameda and San Mateo County Superior Courts, giving her a unique perspective on court case management and rulings on law and motion matters Her responsibilities included handling all Discovery motions as well as mediating ongoing complex Discovery disputes.

-Ms. Gallo regularly sits as a Pro Tem Judge for San Francisco Superior Court’s Discovery Department and has acted as Pro Tem Settlement Judge for San Francisco and San Mateo Superior Court.
+Ms. Gallo regularly sat as a Pro Tem Judge for San Francisco Superior Court’s Discovery Department and has acted as Pro Tem Settlement Judge for San Francisco and San Mateo Superior Court.

 As a trial attorney, Ms. Gallo managed a full case load of personal injury, product liability and commercial litigation matters.